Idaho State Historical Society: Research Library

-The Center offers information on oral history methods by means of workshops and instructional guides.
-The Idaho Oral History Center is an official partner and archive of the National Veterans History Project.

 State Historic Preservation Office

 The Idaho State Historic Preservation Office (SHPO) was established in 1966 to lead historic preservation in the state.
 The Idaho SHPO undertakes a wide variety of statewide activities.
 Its responsibilities include managing the National Register of Historic Places program for the state.
-The SHPO also maintains Idaho’s inventory of records for archaeological sites and historic buildings and structures.
+The SHPO also maintains Idaho's inventory of records for archaeological sites and historic buildings and structures.
 Currently, there are approximately 70,000 properties in the inventory.

 The SHPO works with Federal and State agencies, cities, counties, and tribes to minimize the effects of development on historic properties and assists developers in obtaining Federal tax incentives for appropriate rehabilitation of historic buildings.
 It is responsible for planning preservation activities and cultural resource management.
 It is also responsible for overseeing the Archeological Survey of Idaho, including caring for its collections and conducting and overseeing archaeological investigations in Idaho.

 Historic Sites

 The Historic Sites program oversees sites at Pierce, Franklin, Rock Creek, and Boise, including the National Historic Landmark Assay Office, where the State Historic Preservation Office is located.
-These sites give visitors the opportunity to immerse themselves in locations significant to Idaho’s history.
+These sites give visitors the opportunity to immerse themselves in locations significant to Idaho's history.
 The Historic Sites managed by the ISHS include: